Rahulchaube1/ai-web-scraper/README.md

-# AI Web Scraper using Gemini API 🚀
+# AI Web Scraper Rahul Chaube

 This project is a simple AI-powered web scraper that uses the Gemini API to extract and analyze website content.